 How Fit Do You Need to Be to Hike Mount Otemanu?

-The hike up Mount Otemanu isn’t easy and is fairly strenuous so you do need to be moderately fit to do it.
+I found the hike up Mount Otemanu wasn’t easy at all and it was fairly strenuous at certain parts so you do need to be moderately fit to do it.

 Don’t worry, you don’t need to be an athlete to do this hike but you do need to have a decent level of fitness.